idameitil/sdpl-utilizing-gts/README.md

 The HMM file was parsed with `pyhton src/wzy-seed-search/parse-hmm.py`, which created the file `data/wzy/seed-cazy-search/best_hmm_hits.tsv`.
 (before this the file `data/wzy/seed-cazy-search/hmm_hits.tsv` was generated).

-The fasta files were generated with efetch: `src/wzy-seed-search/efetch.sh`.
+The fasta files were generated with efetch: `src/wzy-seed-search/efetch.sh` and saved in `data/wzy/seed-cazy-search/seeds-in-families`.

 Each fasta file was uploaded to muscle and the trees were saved in `data/wzy/seed-cazy-search/seeds-in-families`.